 Cortree’s Mission and Purpose

 Cortree is a social venture owned by Spinal Cord Injury Ontario, a registered charity with a proud 75-year history.
-We’re committed to making life more inclusive and accessible for people with disabilities and their families by increasing personal knowledge and providing important services like expert training, disability awareness and protocols, and mediation services.
+We’re committed to making life more inclusive and accessible for people with disabilities and their families by increasing personal knowledge.

 Cortree is a direct line to reliable information that boosts users’ confidence, competence and sense of community.
 Our work is grounded in the spirit of Peer Support and Independent Living – we’re committed to making life more inclusive and accessible for people with disabilities.